F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

          }
       },

    You can also optionally update/modify the serverside encyption config.
 The example above uses S3-Managed Keys (SSE-S3).
-To use KMS, set the ``algorithm`` attribute to "aws::kms".
+To use KMS (SSE-KMS), set the ``algorithm`` attribute to "aws::kms".
 Click `here <https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/example-declarations.html#aws-kms-server-side-encryption-sse-kms-using-default-aws-managed-key>`_ to see an example using KMS and the default AWS managed key.
 Click `here <https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/example-declarations.html#aws-kms-server-side-encryption-sse-kms-using-customer-managed-key>`_ to see an example using KMS and a customer managed key.

    Alternatively, if you are using the Discovery via Tag option, tag the S3 bucket with your custom key:values in the `externalStorage.scopingTags` section of the CFE declaration.